for-a-better-bayou_profile-header_a2-1024581

 Community preparing to enjoy Zydeco, gumbo, and a boat parade to the LNG Summit where Shrimpers gathered to say “Enough is Enough.: Photo courtesy of For a Better Bayou.

-For a Better Bayou is led by former local refinery worker James Hiatt.
-He is joined by local fishers, shrimpers, and area residents concerned about present pollution levels, their potential increase in the immediate future, and long-term climate effects.
-They know that LNG is not “the cleanest of the fossil fuels,” as industry groups claim.
-Though LNG gives off less CO2 than either coal or oil during power generation, it is methane—extremely cold methane from fracking—which is 84 times worse for the climate than CO2 in the near term.
-In fact, when used to produce power, LNG releases twice the greenhouse gas that ordinary natural gas does, 14 times more than solar, and 50 times more than wind power.
-For a Better Bayou and a large cohort of advocates persuaded President Biden to call a halt to consideration of LNG export expansion in January 2024.
-The group celebrated that decision as “a major victory toward protecting our communities, our families, our economy, and our climate.”
+Led by former local refinery worker James Hiatt, FABB works alongside fishers, shrimpers, and residents who share concerns about current pollution levels, potential near-term increases, and long-term climate impacts – rejecting industry claims that LNG is “the cleanest of the fossil fuels.”
+While LNG produces less CO2 than coal or oil during power generation, it consists of extremely cold methane from fracking – a substance 84 times more damaging to the climate than CO2 in the short term.
+Power production using LNG releases twice the greenhouse gas of ordinary natural gas, 14 times more than solar, and 50 times more than wind power.
+FABB joined numerous advocates to successfully lobby President Biden to pause consideration of LNG export expansion in January 2024, celebrating the decision as “a major victory toward protecting our communities, our families, our economy, and our climate.”

 Contact